 Becoming an Optician in Delaware

 As an optician in Delaware you will work closely with customers to help select, fit, measure and adapt eyeglass frames and contact lenses based on any prescriptions or specifications provided by the doctor.
 Because a large portion of the job is customer service, licensed opticians usually are naturally outgoing individuals who enjoy helping others, especially when it comes to making the ideal decision regarding their eyewear for eye health, vision and, of course, style.
-Opticians can be found working in hospitals, private optometry and ophthalmic practices, vision care chains and clinics.[En Español]
+Dispensing opticians can be found working in hospitals, private optometry and ophthalmic practices, vision care chains and clinics.[En Español]

 Licensing for Opticians in Delaware